Virtual Khovanov homology using cobordisms: The topological complex for virtual links

 and

-Therefore we see that the left and right parts of the cones are equal geometric complexes.
-Hence the geometric complexes of two v-links which differ only through a mRM move are isomorphic.
+Thus, we see that the left and right parts of the cones are equal complexes.
+Hence, the complexes of two v-links diagrams which differ only through a mRM move are isomorphic.
+This finishes the proof, because with the obvious chain homotopy $h=0$, isomorphisms induced by the virtual Reidemeister cobordisms and Proposition~\ref{prop-sdr} again gives the desired